 1. "All good things come from the handler".

-- For all families, we recommend that for the first six months that all good things come from the handler (not other family members)...so whether it's food, or fun, or affection, all good things should theoretically come from the handler because this procedure encourages bonding.
+- For all families, we recommend that for the first six months that "all good things come from the handler" (not other family members).
+So whether it's food, or fun, or affection, all good things should come from just one person because this procedure encourages bonding.
 After the first six months, then this procedure can usually be relaxed and the whole family can enjoy the dog (with the primary bonding still being for the handler).

 2. "Two, Two" and Two".
 While this procedure may be modified for high-energy dogs, usually we recommend: